-FMT MSA.1.1[SFR] The TSF shall enforce the Access Control Policy to restrict the ability to modify the security attributes defined in Special Function Registers to code executed in a CPU mode which has write access to the respective Special Function
+FMT\MSA.1.1[SFR] The TSF shall enforce the Access Control Policy to restrict the ability to modify the security attributes defined in Special Function Registers to code executed in a CPU mode which has write access to the respective Special Function Registers.
+80

-Registers 52.

-Dependencies: [FDP\ACC.1 Subset access control or
+Dependencies: [FDP\ACC.1 Subset access control or FDP\IFC.1

-FDP\IFC.1 Subset information flow control]

-FMT\SMR.1 Security roles
+Subset information flow control] FMT\SMR.1 Security roles FMT\SMF.1 Specification of Management

-FMT\SMF.1 Specification of Management Functions
+Functions

-The TOE shall meet the requirement "Specification of Management Functions (FMT SMF.1)" as specified below.
+The P6021y VB shall meet the requirement "Specification of Management Functions (FMT SMF.1)" as specified below.

-FMT\SMF.1[HW] Specification of Management Functions
+FMT\SMF.1[HW] Specification of Management Functions Hierarchical to: No other components.

-FMT\SMF.1.1[HW] The TSF shall be capable of performing the following management functions:
+FMT\SMF.1.1[HW] The TSF shall be ca

-Change of the CPU mode by calling a system call vector

-(SVEC) or firmware vector (FVEC) address,

-change of the CPU mode by invoking an exception or

-interrupt.

-change of the CPU mode by finishing an exception/interrupt

-(with a RETI instruction),

-change of the CPU mode with a special

-LCALL/ACALL/ECALL address.

-change of the CPU mode by writing to the respective bits in

-the CPU\CSR Special Function Register and

-modification of the Special Function Registers containing

-security attributes, and

-modification of the MMU Segment Table, and

-temporary disabling and enabling of the security functionality EEPROM Size, CXRAM Size, AES coprocessor, Fame2 coprocessor and permanent disabling and enabling of the security functionality EEPROM Size, CXRAM Size, AES coprocessor, Fame2 coprocessor.
+The TSF shall be capable of performing the following management functions: Change of the CPU mode by calling a system call vector (SVEC) or firmware vector (FVEC) address, change of the CPU mode by invoking an exception or interrupt, change of the CPU mode by finishing an exception/interrupt (with a RETI instruction), change of the CPU mode with a special LCALL/ ACALL/ECALL address, change of the CPU mode by writing to the respective bits in the CPU CSR Special Function Register and modification of the Special Function Registers containing security attributes, and modification of the MMU Segment Table, and temporary disabling and enabling of the security functionality EEPROM Size, CXRAM Size, AES coprocessor, Fame2 coprocessor and permanent disabling and enabling of the security functionality EEPROM Size, CXRAM Size, AES coprocessor, Fame2 coprocessor and permanent

+77 [assignment: access control SFP(s), information flow control SFP(s)]

+78 [selection: change\default, query, modify, delete, [assignment: other operations]]

+79 [assignment: list of security attributes]

+disabling and enabling of the MIFARE Software and

+MIFARE Software EEPROM size 81.